niwinz/niwibe-site/content/blog/2014-06-07-stateless-authentication-with-api-rest.md

 _"I don't trust it, because it send data to the client"_

-Really, if you not trust this approach, you are not trust heavy used MAC algorithms in almost all security software on the world.
-Seems you are fear of change.
+If you do not trust the purposed approach, you are not trust the heavy used mac algorithms (that are used in almost all security software).
+This affirmation is unfounded.

 _It's vulnerable to main-in-the-middle attack_

 Yes, it is.
 As any other mentioned authentication system here.

-If any one capture your standard http session id, it may steal your identity.
-If you are not trust the purposed approach, you can not trust the most widely used authentication system.
+The most standard way of authentication is also vulnerable to that attack.
+For prevent it you should use ssl connections.
+This affirmation is also unfounded, because the purposed approach has the same security flaws as the rest of authentication systems.

 ## Summary